solarwinds/nova/docs/RUNTIME-I18N.md

 import "@angular/localize/init";
 ```

 Prepare your translations.
-If you have .xlf files, you may want to convert them to .json format, which would consist of the translation IDs as keys, and corresponding trnaslations as values.
-This exactly what the **localTranslations** method accepts as a parameter.
-Load converted .json files into appropriate variables in the same place - **polyfills.ts** file.
+If you have .xlf files, you may want to convert them to .json format, which would consist of the translation IDs as keys and the corresponding translations as values.
+This is exactly what the **localTranslations** method accepts as a parameter.
+Load the converted .json files into appropriate variables in the same place - **polyfills.ts** file.

 For now you can use [**@locl/cli**](https://www.npmjs.com/package/@locl/cli) for converting .xlf files to .json.
 The .json format is the most optimized in term of size and supported by existing loaders for lazy loading translations.